 Figure 2.
 Simulation study: performance assessment and benchmarking.
 Simulated datasets included different types of variables: correlated & discriminatory; uncorrelated & discriminatory; correlated & nondiscriminatory and uncorrelated & nondiscriminatory for different fold-changes between sample groups and different noise levels (see Supplementary Note).
 Integrative classifiers included DIABLO with either the full or null design, concatenation and ensemble-based sPLSDA classifiers and were all trained to select equal number of variables.
 A) Classification error rates (10-fold cross-validation averaged over 50 simulations).
 Dashed line indicates a random performance (error rate = 50%).
 All methods perform similarly with the exception of DIABLO_full which has a higher error rate.
 B) Number of variables selected according to their type.
 DIABLO_full selected mainly variables that were correlated & discriminatory (corDis, red), whereas the other methods selected an equal number of correlated or uncorrelated discriminatory variables (corDis and unCorDis, red and blue).

-Our extensive simulations studies included different correlation structures between three high dimensional datasets with two phenotypic sample groups (Fig. 2, see Supplementary Note and Supplementary Fig. 1).
+Our extensive simulations studies included different correlation structures between three high dimensional datasets with two phenotypic sample groups (see Supplementary Note and Supplementary Fig. 1).
 Three integrative classifiers were compared: DIABLO with either a full design (where the correlation between each pair of datasets as well as between each dataset and the phenotypic outcome is maximised) or the null design (where only the correlation between each dataset and the phenotypic outcome is maximised, see Methods), a concatenation-based sPLSDA classifier which consists of naively combining all datasets into one, and an ensemble of sPLSDA classifiers where a separate sPLSDA classifier was developed for each omic dataset and the consensus predictions were combined using a majority vote scheme (see Supplementary Fig. 2).

 The concatenation, ensemble and DIABLO_null classifiers performed similarly across the various noise and fold-change thresholds.
 The DIABLO_full classifier had a reasonable but greater error rate compared to the other approaches (Fig. 2a).
 Further the DIABLO_full classifier consistently selected mostly corDis variables as compared to the other integrative classifiers (Fig. 2b).
 Therefore, the simulation analysis highlighted how the design (connection between datasets) affects the flexibility of the DIABLO model, resulting in a trade-off between discrimination or correlation .
 DIABLO_null focuses on the selection of discriminatory variables and disregards most of the correlation between datasets (null design), whereas DIABLO_full selects highly correlated variables across all datasets, at a modest cost of reduced classification performance.
 Our next benchmark results on real biological datasets suggest that the variables selected by DIABLO_full may explain the correlation structure between biological layers, and provide a balance between important biological insights and prediction accuracy.